PatrickAmbrosso/Notebook/docs/Notes/Programming-Languages/Python/index.md

 In python a function is defined using the `def` keyword followed by a set of curved braces.
 Functions in python rely heavily on indentation and the function names by convention use `snake_casing`.
 After defining a function, it can be executed by calling the function and passing the necessary input parameters.
 Functions can accept parameters and can return values.
 In case if the function is called without parameters when the definition of the function does contain parameters, python throws an error.

-::: info
-> [!important] Parameters v Arguments
+::: info Parameters v Arguments
-> From a function's perspective:
+From a function's perspective:
-> - A **parameter** is the variable listed inside the parentheses in the function definition.
+- A **parameter** is the variable listed inside the parentheses in the function definition.
-> - An **argument** is the value that is sent to the function when it is called.
+- An **argument** is the value that is sent to the function when it is called.
 :::

 Function parameters can also be assigned a default value to be used when the function is called without appropriate arguments.